rkuma183/wilsonmar.github.io/_posts/2014-08-03-apple-mac-osx-keyboard.md

 ---
 layout: post
 title: "Mac OSX Keyboard"
-excerpt: "Can you do it in the dark?"
+excerpt: "Can you do this in the dark?"
 tags: [apple, mac, keyboard]
 image:
 # feature: pic white keyboard british 1900x500.jpg